fglock/Perlito/README-perlito5-Java.md

       - file permissions for setuid, setgid, and sticky bit are not implemented
       - some signals are not available in Java.

-  - eval-string not yet implemented, some operations will die()

 Build using make
 ----------------